 Need some beautiful Christmas gifts for a baker?
 Here are ten gift ideas for the person in your life who loves English country style, beautiful baking scenes, and faithfully watches the greatest show on television.

 Aren’t we all Great British Baking Show lovers?
 Yes we are.
 A lot of gifts that are tailored to fans of the show are cheesy and adorned with silly phrases.
 But people who love the Great British Baking show like pretty things and baking, not goofy sayings.
 So this list is compiled with this in mind.
+(They are also often gardeners, and may enjoy some of these gifts for gardeners!)
 Everything is pretty and practical, not cheesy.
 Santa would be happy to deliver any of these goodies to the baker in your life.

 1. Reusable piping bags